-The following table provides information regarding compensation plans under which securities of the Company are authorized for issuance in effect as of the end of the Company's most recently completed financial year ended December 31, 2018:
+The following table provides information regarding compensation plans under which securities of the Company are authorized for issuance in effect as of the end of the Company's most recently completed financial year ended December 31, 2019:

-Plan Category Number of securities to be issued upon exercise of outstanding options (a) Weighted-average exercise price of outstanding options (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) Equity compensation plans approved by security holders 1,640,000 \$1.18 1,248,219 Equity compensation plans not approved by security holders Nil Nil Nil Total 1,640,000 \$1.18 1,248,219
+Plan Category Number of securities to be issued upon exercise of outstanding options (a) Weighted-average exercise price of outstanding options (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a) Equity compensation plans approved by security holders 1,060,000 \$1.14 11,408,593 Equity compensation plans not approved by security holders Nil Nil Nil Total 1,060,000 \$1.14 11,408,593

 The Company's Stock Option Plan (the "Option Plan") was approved by the Directors on June 29, 2011, and the TSX Venture Exchange (the "TSX-V") on August 9, 2011, whereby the maximum aggregate number of Common Shares that was reserved for issuance under the Option Plan at that time was 4,337,350 Common Shares of the Company.
 Subsequently, the Company increased the number of Common Shares reserved for issuance under the Option Plan to 8,379,852 common shares.
-At the annual and special shareholder meeting held on June 27, 2017, the shareholders approved an increase in the number of Common Shares reserved for issuance under the Option Plan to 14,441,098 Common Shares on a pre-consolidated basis (2,888,219 Common Shares on a post-consolidated basis), representing 15% of the issued and outstanding Common Shares of the Company at that time, which increase was approved by the TSX-V on July 20, 2017.
+At the annual and special shareholder meeting held on June 27, 2017, the shareholders approved an increase in the number of Common Shares on a post-consolidated basis), representing 15% of the issued and outstanding Common Shares of the Company at that time, which increase was approved by the TSX-V on July 20, 2017.

-The Company has increased the number of Common Shares reserved for issuance under the Option Plan to 11,514,593 Common Shares, representing 9.9% of the current issued and outstanding Aurcana Shares.
+The Company increased the number of Common Shares reserved for issuance under the Option Plan to 11,514,593 Common Shares on May 7th, 2019, representing 9.9% of the current issued and outstanding Aurcana Shares at that time.